gvwilson/fiction/in-heck/index.md

 She halted.

-"You can't take Sindy with you, because if anything happened to her it would break you mama's heart," Gumption finished for her.
+"You can't take Sindy with you, because if anything happened to her it would break your mama's heart," Gumption finished for her.
 She nodded.